Britain's FTSE retreats on weak Chinese, euro zone data

 “China has been the key influence in commodity markets over the course of the past 15 to 20 years, but the country is slowly going through a transition, moving away from being a manufacturing powerhouse.
 Its influence on commodity markets is likely to diminish.”

-Global miners Rio Tinto, Anglo American and BHP Billiton each fell more than 2 percent.
+Global miners Rio Tinto, Anglo American and BHP Billiton each fell around 3 percent.

 Banks, whose profits tend to depend on economic growth, also came under pressure as a survey showed business growth in the euro zone has been weaker than any forecaster expected this month.
 New orders have meanwhile fallen for the first time in more than a year despite further price-cutting.